rsksmart/devportal-1.0/tutorials/remix-and-metamask-with-rsk-testnet.md

 ![transaction status](/assets/img/tutorials/remix-and-metamask-with-rsk-testnet/image-40.png)

-After a few seconds, Metamask will show when the transaction is mined!
+After a few seconds, Metamask will show when the transaction has been confirmed!

 ![transaction mined](/assets/img/tutorials/remix-and-metamask-with-rsk-testnet/image-41.png)